johnc219/arch-linux-setup/README.md

 The `installed_packages.txt` file lists all installed packages generated via `yay -Qe`

 ### usage

+#### Config
-To install config files and dotfiles:
+To install ALL config files and dotfiles listed in this repo, _exactly_ as is:
 1. clone this repo
-1. run `config.sh`.
+1. Run `sh config.sh`.
 Symlinks to these files will be created in home directory.
-Old config files and dotfiles will be placed in a `./config_backup` directory in this project.
+Any old config files and dotfiles will be placed in a `./config_backup` directory in this project.

+Alternatively, use these files as reference to manually create/update config files.

+#### Packages
+To regenerate list of installed packages:
+1. Run `sh regenerate_installed_packages.sh`